 Caring for Pregnant Patients With Asthma During the COVID-19 Pandemic

-Updated September 8, 2020
+Updated December 21, 2020

 Does pregnancy increase the need for critical care in the setting of COVID-19 infection?

-Historically, pregnant individuals have been thought to be at increased risk of severe morbidity and mortality from specific respiratory infections, such as flu and SARS.
-As of June 7, 2020, a total of 8,207 cases of COVID-19 in pregnant women were reported to the Centers for Disease Control and Prevention (CDC).
-Pregnant women were 5.4 times more likely to be hospitalized, 1.5 times more likely to be admitted to the ICU, and 1.7 times more likely to receive mechanical ventilation when compared with nonpregnant women.
-ICU admission was more frequently reported in women aged 35-44.
-However, the data did not distinguish hospitalizations for COVID-19 from hospital admissions for pregnancy-related conditions.
+Risk of receiving invasive ventilation in pregnant women aged 35 to 44 was 3.6 times that of non-pregnant women (1).
+However, the data did not distinguish hospitalizations for COVID-19 from hospital admissions for pregnancy-related conditions or for delivery.
 A recent meta-analysis of 77 studies from China, Europe and the United States reported that high body mass index, chronic hypertension, and pre-existing diabetes were associated with severe COVID-19 in pregnancy.
-Pre-existing comorbidity was a risk factor for admission to the ICU (odd ratio 4.21, 95% confidence interval 1.06-16.720) and invasive ventilation (odd ratio 4.48, 95% confidence interval 1.40-14.37).
+Pre-existing comorbidity was a risk factor for admission to the ICU (odds ratio (OR) 4.21, 95% confidence interval (CI) 1.06-16.72) and invasive ventilation (OR 4.48, 95% CI 1.40-14.37) (2).
 Pregnant women should be counseled about the potential risk for severe illness from COVID-19 and conscientiously take the same precautions as the general public to prevent infection, particularly if they have comorbid conditions mentioned above.
 If they do become sick, prompt management of symptoms is important.

 Is timing of delivery affected by COVID-19?

 Having severe symptoms or complications from any illness might affect timing of delivery.
-Reports of women hospitalized with symptoms of COVID-19 during the second and third trimesters of pregnancy have included preterm deliveries, but it is not clear if these were due to the mother’s infection or other reasons.
+Reports of women hospitalized with symptoms of COVID-19 during the second and third trimesters of pregnancy have included preterm deliveries, but it is not clear if these were due to the mother’s infection or other reasons (3).
 For women with suspected or confirmed COVID-19 in the third trimester who recover, it is reasonable to attempt to postpone elective delivery until a negative test result is obtained in an attempt to avoid transmission to the neonate.